OneDrive/onedrive-api-docs/docs/controls/file-pickers/node/select-files.md

 }
 ```

 With the above code, one can click the default "Cancel" action button.
-Upon doing so an `Error` with the canceled by User message will be output to the Browser's console.
+Upon doing so an `Error` with the canceled by user message will be output to the Browser's console.

 <!-- {
   "type": "#page.annotation",